SAIF-git903/simply-crm-latest/GOOGLE_PLAY_PERMISSIONS_JUSTIFICATION.md

 - Importing images received via email or messaging apps into CRM records
 - Better documentation and collaboration through visual attachments

 We only access photos when users explicitly choose to select images from their gallery through our in-app image picker.
 We do not access photos automatically or scan the entire gallery.
+For Android 13+, we use the system photo picker which does not require additional permissions.
 ```

 ### 3. ACCESS_MEDIA_LOCATION Permission